 Since an initial August 1983 IMF standby agreement, the economic recovery program has been supported by three IMF standbys and two other credits totaling $611 million, $1.1 billion from the World Bank, and hundreds of millions of dollars more from other donors.
 In November 1987, the IMF approved a $318-million, 3-year extended fund facility.
 The second phase (1987-90) of the recovery program concentrated on economic restructuring and revitalizing social services.
-The third phase, focused on financial transparency and macroeconomic stability began in March 1998.
-Ghana opted to seek debt relief under the Heavily Indebted Poor Country (HIPC) program in March 2001.
+The third phase, focused on financial transparency and macroeconomic stability is scheduled for March 1998.

-The government repealed a 17% value-added tax (VAT) shortly after its introduction in 1995, which resulted in widespread public protests.
+The government repealed a 17.% value-added tax (VAT) shortly after its introduction in 1995, which resulted in wide-spread public protests.
 The government reverted to several previously imposed taxes, including a sales tax.
-The government reintroduced a 10% VAT in 1998 after an extensive public education campaign.
-The VAT was raised to 12.5% in 2000.
+The government has set in motion a program to reintroduce a VAT bill, with implementation in 1998 after an extensive public education campaign.

-Ghana is active in the United Nations and many of its specialized agencies--including the World Trade Organization--the Nonaligned Movement, the Organization of African Unity (OAU), and the Economic Community of West African States.
+Ghana is active in the United Nations and many of its specialized agencies (including the World Trade Organization), the Nonaligned Movement, the Organization of African Unity (OAU), and the Economic Community of West African States.
 Generally, it follows the consensus of the Nonaligned Movement and the OAU on economic and political issues not directly affecting its own interests.
-Ghana has been extremely active in international peacekeeping activities under UN auspices in Lebanon, Afghanistan, Rwanda, the Balkans, and Pakistan, in addition to an 8-year subregional initiative with its ECOWAS partners to develop and then enforce a cease-fire in Liberia.
+Ghana has been extremely active in international peacekeeping activities under UN auspices in Lebanon, Afghanistan, Rwanda, the Balkans, and Pakistan, in addition to an eight-year sub-regional initiative with its ECOWAS partners to develop and then enforce a cease-fire in Liberia.
 Ghana maintains friendly relations with all states, regardless of ideology.

 The United States has enjoyed good relations with Ghana at the nonofficial, personal level since Ghana's independence.
 Thousands of Ghanaians have been educated in the United States.
 Close relations are maintained between educational and scientific institutions, and cultural links, particularly between Ghanaians and African-Americans, are strong.